YH188/Needle-Reconstruction/README.md

 3. **Reconstruct the acupuncture needle handle.**

-Note that you should [Download and watch the reconstruction video](needleREconstruction.mp4) to see the reconstruction result.
+Note that you should [download and watch the reconstruction video](needleREconstruction.mp4) to see the reconstruction result.